A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-As mentioned in the previous section on computing, the Metaverse has a large number of resource-constrained devices to perform computationally intensive, latency-critical Metaverse services~\cite{xiong2018mobile}.
-However, the task offloading process is vulnerable to data incompleteness.
-However, edge devices are often overloaded or underloaded when processing disproportionate resource requests, resulting in incomplete data at task offloading.
-The authors in~\cite{xu2019become} propose a blockchain-enabled computation offloading system using genetic algorithms to create a balanced resource allocation policy.
-Under a fair resource allocation scheme, the system can determine the optimal additive weighting and multi-criteria decision-making.
 To extend the problem of constrained computation resources to edge servers, the authors study peer-offloading scenarios in~\cite{yuan2021coopedge}.
 To motivate selfish edge servers to participate in collaborative edge computing, they propose a blockchain-based distributed collaborative edge platform called CoopEdge to solve the trust and incentive problem of edge servers.
 In CoopEdge, the historical performance of edge servers in performing peer-to-peer offloading tasks is recorded in the blockchain to evaluate the reputation of edge servers.
 The reputation of these edge servers is input into the Proof of Edge Reputation (PoER) consensus mechanism, which allows miners on the blockchain to record their consensus on the performance of peer-offloading tasks on the blockchain.
-To securely update, validate, and store trust information in a Vehicular Cloud Network (VCN), the authors in \cite{xu2021blockchain} propose a hierarchical blockchain framework in which long-term reputation and short-term trust variability are jointly considered.
-In this hierarchical blockchain framework, the vehicle blockchain is used to compute, validate, and store local subjective trust, the RSU blockchain is used for objective trust, and the cloud blockchain is used for social trust, because the heterogeneous resource distribution in this VCN places different performance requirements on each blockchain.
+To securely update, validate, and store trust information in a vehicular cloud network, the authors \cite{xu2021blockchain} propose a hierarchical blockchain framework in which long-term reputation and short-term trust variability are jointly considered.
+In this hierarchical blockchain framework, the vehicle blockchain is used to compute, validate, and store local subjective trust, the RSU blockchain is used for objective trust, and the cloud blockchain is used for social trust, because the heterogeneous resource distribution in this vehicular cloud network places different performance requirements on each blockchain.

-\subsubsection{Blockchain in Edge Intelligence}
+\subsubsection{\textbf{Blockchain in Edge Intelligence}}